Aintree Racecourse: History of the course

 2006 saw the start of extensive re-development of the racecourse.
 A new parade ring, weighing room and winners' enclosure were opened.
 The old weighing room was turned into a wine bar and museum.
 A year later two further grandstands were opened, named after the Earl of Derby and Lord Sefton.

 In 2015 the old weighing room and winners' enclosure were named 'McCoys' to honour the jockey A. P. McCoy, who had ridden in his final Grand National.

+In 2023, the race was delayed because of the Animal Rising protesters.